Skip to main content

 To make a new project, you can click New Project on the bottom-right or right click on the new Untitled Project and click Save As to rename it.

-Don’t forget to set the path for media storage and update your Master Project Settings as discussed in this article, How to Set Up a DaVinci Resolve Library
+Don’t forget to set the path for media storage and update your Master Project Settings as discussed in the article, How to Set Up a DaVinci Resolve Library

 Open Projects